Ground Turkey Vegetable Soup (Weight Loss Soup)

 I’ve rounded the soup out with some ground turkey to make it nice and hearty.
 Yes, of course this adds more calories!
 But it will keep you full longer, and it adds a ton of flavor, making your soup taste restaurant quality (yes, really!)
 I got the turkey tip from Des and Kadee over at Oh So Delicioso, their recipe inspired today’s version!
 If you are not following them, you should, they have amazing recipes!
 Love following them on Instagram too, OhSoDelicioso.

-How to make Weight Loss Soup
+How to Make Weight Loss Vegetable Soup

 Here are the main ingredients you will need for Weight Loss Soup!
 Basically the entire produce section at the store.